-Advanced bladder cancer means the cancer has spread from where it started in the bladder to another part of the body.
+Metastatic bladder cancer means the cancer has spread from where it started in the bladder to another part of the body.
+It is sometimes called advanced bladder cancer.

-Your cancer might be advanced when it is first diagnosed.
-Or it may have come back some time after you finished treatment.
+Your cancer might be advanced when you are first diagnosed.
+Or it may come back some time after you finished treatment.
 This is called recurrent or relapsed cancer.

 Not all bladder cancers will spread.
 But If it does it's most likely to spread to the structures close to the bladder, such as the ureters, urethra, prostate, vagina, or into the pelvis.
 This is called local spread.